dlampros/dlampros/README.md

-- 👋 Hi, I’m Dimitris and I'm an experienced software engineering.
+- 👋 Hi, I’m Jim and I'm an experienced software engineering.
 - 👀 I’m interested in build software with cutting-edge technologies.
 - 🌱 I’m currently mastering my skills.
 - 💞️ I’m looking to collaborate on open source projects, as well as willing to accept job offers.